40 Front Porch Ideas for Every Style and Season

 #12 Swap Out Your Porch Pillows

-Sometimes freshening up your front porch decor can be as simple as swapping out your patio pillows.
-Blogger Ashley Mayes of Bigger Than the Three of Us takes her porch from summer to fall by simply switching the color palette of her pillows.
-We also recommend rotating out your pillows once every season to prevent too much wear.
+Sometimes freshening up your front or back porch decor can be as simple as swapping out your patio pillows.
+By simply switching the color palette of your pillows you can update the look for every season.
+We also recommend rotating out your pillows to prevent too much wear.

 #14 Add Tile, Stone, Wood, or Brick to Step Risers